 Betta lovers will sometimes use a "betta condo" to allow them to keep multiple males in a single aquarium.
 The condo is simply a small container with dividers; walls are vented to allow water circulation through it.
 It hangs inside the aquarium, effectively keeping any fish inside separated from the rest of the tank.

 Controversy surrounds the use of betta condos.
 Single condos kept in separate locations within the tank are acceptable.
 However, whenever betas can still see each other through clear walls, any close visual proximity will induce males and even females to flare in a fight stance.
 Bettas have excellent vision and can even be challenged by (and stressed by) bettas in another tank across the room!

 Most betta owners feel that the stress caused by this unnatural proximity can negatively affect the health of the fish, thereby shortening its life.
 In the wild, fish never suffer such prolonged exposure to rivals.
 If condos are used, fish should be separated from all others by more than 12 or 15 inches, and they should have plants to hind behind.

-Does Tank Size Matter?
+Tank Size and Territory

 The species is native to the Mekong basin in Southeast Asia, living in rice paddies and canals.
 In the wild, more than one male would live in a rice paddy.
 However, rice paddies are quite large, often encompassing miles of space.
-This allows each male to have his own territory.
+This allows each male to have its own territory.
 In small tanks, there simply isn't enough room for the establishment of territories, so it is not advisable to keep more than one male.